 There is space for 40 screenshots under this tab.
-When the space is full, the next screenshot taken will erase the oldest one
+When the memory is full, it can be erased or oldest screenshot can be erased.

-4.5.2 Viewing saved screens
+Viewing saved screens

-To view screenshots, tap MEDIA in Saved screens.
+To view screenshots, tap TRENDS & LOGS/MEDIA /Saved screens in the extended menu.
 Choose the relevant screenshot displayed at the bottom of the window.
 If there are more than ten screens saved, scroll to the right to find more.